ostreedev/ostree/docs/ima.md

 ## IMA signatures and OSTree checksum

 Mechanically, IMA signatures appear as a `security.ima` extended attribute on the file.
-This is a signed digest of just the file content.
+This is a signed digest of just the file content (and not any metadata)

-OSTree has first-class support for extended attributes;
-they are included in the object digest along with other key file attributes such as uid, gid and mode.
+OSTree's checksums in contrast include not just the file content, but also metadata such as uid, gid and mode and extended attributes;

 Together, this means that adding an IMA signature to a file in the OSTree model appears as a new object (with a new digest).
+A nice property is that this enables the transactional addition (or removal) of IMA signatures.
+However, adding IMA signatures to files that were previously unsigned also today duplicates disk space.

 ## Signing